Some weighted fourth-order Hardy-Henon equations: Introduction

 where $\mathcal{M}_2=\{cU_{\lambda,\alpha}: c\in\mathbb{R}, \lambda>0\}$ is a two-dimensional manifold, and ${\rm dist}(u,\mathcal{M}_2):=\inf_{\phi\in \mathcal{M}_2}\|\phi-u\|_{D^{2,2}_\alpha(\mathbb{R}^N)}=\inf_{c\in\mathbb{R}, \lambda>0}\|u-cU_{\lambda,\alpha}\|_{D^{2,2}_\alpha(\mathbb{R}^N)}$. \end{theorem}

-The second thing we want to study is to construct solutions by using the Lyapunove-Schmidt argument, in sprite of \cite{AGP99} (and also \cite[Sections 3 and 4]{FS03}).
+The second thing we want to study is to construct solutions by using the Lyapunove-Schmidt argument, enlightened by \cite{AGP99} (and also \cite[Sections 3 and 4]{FS03}).
 Now, we will establish sufficient conditions on a prescribed weighted $h(x)$ on $\mathbb{R}^N$ which guarantee the existence of solutions to the perturbative model problem